 I will repost some of my more popular posts I’m able to recover from before this blog had the hacker attack.
-This one is kind of funny, but also has some wisdom that will make help you handle difficult situations with a little more ease.
+This one is kind of funny, but also has some wisdom that may help you handle difficult situations with a little more ease.

 Our church has a cars ministry.
 The ministry fixes cars then gives or sells the cars at a low cost to needy families.
 There was a woman who was declined to receive a car through our normal application process.
 She did not like the answer “no” and wasn’t going to settle for it.
 She either wanted a car or she wanted to be put back on the list to get in line for a future car.